tulth/g600prog/README.md

 Note: MOUSE is a special keyword that specifies the mouse rather than a file.

 In most cases, this script requires root (ie, run sudo <this script>).
+Why?
+Two reasons:
+1. To gain access to the usb configuration interface
+2. To temporarily detach other drivers from the mouse when doing updates

 Mouse configurations are stored in a human readable json format by default.
 A json byte format (`--bytes`) is also available, which is a portable